 Brotherhood Workshop (BW)

-Currently in the evaluation and final revision stages, this program will formally replace the ERA program for all Alphas in the fall of 2020.
+Currently in the evaluation and final revision stages, this program formally replaced the ERA program for all Alphas in the fall of 2020.
 This new approach to Chi Psi risk management discusses how the ideas of leadership and personal responsibility translate into a crucial component of preserving and protecting the Bonds of Chi Psi: intervention.